kamicane/prime/doc/prime.md

 --------------------

-Iterates all the properties of an object, including those properties not normally iterable in internet explorer such as `toString`, `valueOf`.
+Iterates all the properties of an object, including those properties not normally iterable in internet explorer, such as `toString` and `valueOf`.
 It returns the first `object` argument.

 ### syntax